riasataliistiaque/hmm-wgan/README.md

 After ensuring all requirements are met on Python 3.10.* run: `python -m p0_0_orchestration.py`

-Experiments were ran on an RTX 3090
+Experiments were ran on a RTX 3090